GoogleCloudPlatform/Open_Data_QnA/README.md

 ```
 This script will perform the following steps:
-1. **Run terraform scripts** - These terraform scripts will generate all the GCP resources and configurations files required for the frontend & backend.
+1. **Run terraform scripts** - These terraform scripts will generate all the GCP resources and configuration files required for the frontend & backend.
 It will also generate embeddings and store it in the destination vector db.
 1. **Deploy cloud run backend service with latest backend code** - The terraform in the previous step uses a dummy container image to deploy the initial version of cloud run service.
 This is the step where the actual backend code gets deployed.
 1. **Deploy frontend app** - All the config files, web app etc required to create the frontend are deployed via terraform.
 However, the actual UI deployment takes place in this step.